Saint Bavo's Cathedral, Ghent: Choir

 The most impressive part is the high choir with stalls for the members of the Chapter of Saint-Bavon.
 The episcopal throne is located on the right side with the episcopal arms visible.
-Highlights of the interior decoration of the choir include the Baroque high altar (1702–1782), in white, black, and red flamed marble, and the tomb monuments of Ghent bishops, including that of Antonius Triest, in white and black marble (1652–1654), a major work of Jerôme Duquesnoy (II).
+Highlights of the interior decoration of the choir include the Baroque high altar (1702–1782), in white, black, and red flamed marble, and the tomb monuments of Ghent bishops, including that of Antonius Triest, in white and black marble (1652–1654), a major work of Jérôme Duquesnoy the Younger.
 On the right side is the gallery with painted crests of the members of the Order of the Golden Fleece.